Whitwick & District U3A - Days Out Group

 (For more about online booking there is a guide here.)

-June: Sunday 23rd - Wednesday 26th 4 Day Excursion to North Wales - Places still available
+June: Sunday 23rd - Wednesday 26th 4 Day Excursion to North Wales - All allocated rooms

 Based in Caernarfon with accommodation at the Celtic Royal Hotel (3 star); breakfast & 3-course evening meal.
 All coach travel & excursions to Caernarfon Castle and Portmeirion included.
 Also, day on Anglesey (entrance to attractions not included); journey on Welsh Highland Railway (extra cost) and visit to Llandudno.